 These facts alone, demonstrate how influential Yamato/Star Blazers is as a whole!
-Shit, they even had Space Marines before James Cameron's Aliens!
+Hell, Star Blazers/Yamato introduced Space Marines long before James Cameron's Aliens!

 Despite being the only daring children's program at the time, Star Blazers had paved the way for not only syndicated series that raised the bar, G.I.Joe and Transformers but proved that you can tailor Anime series for the American viewers without sacrificing powerful content as seen in Harmony Gold's Robotech series!